 How do I get involved in helping animals overseas?

 Our animal conservation volunteer opportunities are open to anyone aged 16 and older.
-While some of our programs have requirements - for example, you need to speak some Spanish to join our Equine Therapy Project in Argentina - most are open to people of all backgrounds and skills.
+Most are open to people of all backgrounds and skills.
 If a project has requirements, we’ll state it clearly on the project information page.

 We also offer special animal volunteer programs for high school students in: